bytedeco/javacpp-presets/leptonica/README.md

  * http://tpgit.github.io/Leptonica/sudokutest_8c_source.html

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/SudokuTest.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `SudokuTest.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java -Dexec.args="[filein]"
 ```